Go Back

 • Wash and rinse glass jars (or plastic containers) and lids in the dishwasher or with hot soapy water.
 Dry thoroughly.

 • Cut the peaches in half from top to bottom.
-Remove the pit then slice each half into ¼-inch slices.
+Remove the pit, then slice each half into ¼-inch slices.
 Dice the slices into ¼-inch pieces or smaller.
 (I like to use my chopper for this.
-See post above.)
+See post above.)4 large or 5 medium-size ripe peaches

 • Measure exactly 3 cups of the diced peaches into a large microwave-safe bowl.
-Add the sugar and lemon juice and stir well for 1 minute.
+Add the sugar and stir well for 1 minute.
+4 ½ cups granulated white sugar

 • Allow this peach/sugar mixture to sit for 1 hour, giving it a good stir after about 30 minutes.

 • Take a taste to make sure the sugar is dissolved.
-If it still has a bit of a grainy texture, give it another 3-minute stint in the microwave then stir until sugar is well dissolved.
-(When the sugar is well-dissolved the mixture will actually deepen in color and lose it's "cloudiness".
+If it still has a bit of a grainy texture, give it another 3-minute stint in the microwave, then stir until the sugar is well dissolved.
+(When the sugar is well-dissolved, the mixture will actually deepen in color and lose its "cloudiness".
 That's when you're ready for the next step.)

-• Mix the 1½ cups water and pectin in a medium-size saucepan.
+• Mix the 1½ cups of water and pectin in a medium-size saucepan.
 Bring to boil on high heat, stirring constantly.
 Cook and stir 1 minute, adjusting the heat so the mixture doesn't boil over.
-Add to peach mixture; stir for 3 minutes (no cheating!).
+Add the lemon juice and stir well.
+Then, add the pectin mixture to the peaches and stir for 3 minutes (no cheating!).
+1½ cups water, 3 ½ ounces (98g) of powdered pectin (I use 2 boxes of SureJell which is readily available at most larger supermarkets.
+Each box is 1.75 ounces or 49g.)
+1 ½ tablespoons fresh lemon juice

-• Fill all the jars to within ½-inch of tops.
-Wipe off top edges of containers and cover with the lids.
-Let the jam stand at room temperature 24 hours or until nicely set.
+• Fill all the jars to within ½-inch of the tops.
+Wipe off the top edges of the containers and cover with the lids.
+Let the jam stand at room temperature for 24 hours or until nicely set.
 Refrigerate up to 3 weeks or freeze up to 1 year.
 (If frozen, thaw in refrigerator before using.)

 Notes